 - Humboldt Senior Resource Center is committed to providing services, information, education and recreation for seniors, families and caregivers in Humboldt County.

-- KEET TV 13 public TV provides educational and entertaining programs and innovative outreach on local and global issues.
+- KEET TV 13 Public Television provides educational and entertaining programs and innovative outreach on local and global issues.

 - McKinleyville Union School District is committed to families living and learning on the North Coast in McKinleyville.